willmenn/maybe-playable/README.md

 - Check-Mate Func
 - When the Pawn reaches to the end of the board the player can change the piece to any other.
+- Castling Func
+- Pawn en Passant

 OBS: The idea is to put this two func inside the Board class so that the Main class will orchestrate the game.

 WIP:

-- Queen func
 - King func
-- Bishop func